verastudio/G2-finalproject/README.md

 ## 🔹 Objectives
 1. **Students will be able to extract and identify keywords from listening passages.**
 2. **Students will be able to reconstruct story sequences based on audio prompts.**
-3. **Students will be able to Students will describe reconstructed story images using keywords.**
+3. **Students will be able to describe reconstructed story images using keywords.**
 4. **Students will be able to write thank-you letters using learned phrases.**

 # 📣 Lesson Plan